akketza/stop-blue-spam/README.md

 # Stop Blue Spam

-This extension serves to prevent tweets from verified accounts from being displayed, and thus reduce spam
+This extension serves to prevent tweets from verified accounts from being displayed, and reduce spam